"A dog is the only thing on earth that will love you more than you love yourself." ~ Josh Billings

 "Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up."
 Galatians 6:9

-Happy summer from Lifehouse!
+It is back to school time.
+It is almost fall and back in the routine, so what better time to bring in a new fur baby from Lifehouse!
 We hope our website has possibly lead you to finding a new forever furry friend!
 Lifehouse Animal Refuge and Rehabilitation is a rescue for dogs, puppies, cats, kittens and occaisionally a bird or feret.
 Lifehouse does not own a shelter, we purely operate out of foster homes.
 Before we can take any dog that is an owner surrender, we will need medical documentation of a negative heartworm test.
 For cats and kittens we will need medical documentation of being negative for FIV (Feline AIDS) FeLV (feline leukemia).
-We currently have 61 pets up for adoption as of July 25th (8 adult cats, 18 kittens, 33 dogs, and 2 puppies - Jamie the sweet black lab and Princess Leia the Heeler mix).
-Our next adoption event will be held on SATURDAY August 2nd at Charlie Daniels Park in Mt.
-Juliet from 10 to 6.
-We will have a great selection of dogs, some puppies and kittens so plan to come out.
+We currently have 51 pets up for adoption as of October 20th (6 adult cats, 10 kittens, 20 dogs, and 4 puppies).
+Our next adoption event will be announced later this week.
+We always have a great selection of dogs, some puppies and kittens so check out our adoptable pets online or visit an adoption fair. .
 However, If you see a pet you are interested in but can't get to one of our events, please still apply on online or call us to set up a meet and greet.
 We are always open for adoptions!

 Please note that we are in need of a few items to keep our rescue running.
 WE ARE ALWAYS NEEDING FOOD!
 If you would like to make a donation, just bring a bag of food or a supply item by one our our adoption events held weekly.
 We are asking for adult dog food, puppy food, canned dog or puppy food, kitten food, collars of all sizes, cat litter, puppy pads, paper towels, or blankets.
 If you are local please bring these items by the event for our drive or call us at 615-310-5996 and we can schedule a pick up.
 Thank you for your support!